-Northwest Suburban College believes in and strives for providing affordable education for each one of its students who are deserving and are willing to work hard to make a difference in their lives through education.
-Although the cost of a college education at NWSC is relatively low, many students need and receive institutional aid.
+Northwest Suburban College believes in and strives to provide affordable education for each one of its students who is qualified and willing to work hard to make a difference in their lives through education.
+Most students at NWSC rely on institutional aid.
 NWSC offers need-based institutional grants for truly deserving students who are eager to pursue a career in the field of allied health sciences and demonstrate a need for financial assistance.